jake-knerr/chess/README.md

 }
 ```

-#### Global rules can use additional selectors, but they must be contained within a `:where` pseudo-class function.
-The specificity of a global rule must not be greater than a single type selector.
+#### Global rules can use additional selectors like class selectors, but they must be contained within a `:where` pseudo-class function.
+The specificity of a global rule must not be greater than a type selector.

+It is acceptable for a rule to have a specificity of multiple type selectors.

 > Why?
 Global rules can be useful to prevent redefining the same styles over and over, but their specificity must remain low so components can predictably override them.